-It started with Lord Nityananda Himself taking His dear devotee, Jiva Gosvami, on a tour to this mystical and most merciful land of Sri Chaitanya Mahaprabhu.
+It all started with Lord Nityananda Himself taking His dear devotee, Jiva Gosvami, on a tour to this mystical and most merciful land of Sri Chaitanya Mahaprabhu.
 He said to Jiva: “My Gauranga never gives up Mayapur or Navadvipa.
 The devotees can perceive His daily Lila.
 You, Jiva, will also see Gauranga dancing.”
 When Jiva Gosvami heard this, with tears in his eyes, he fell flat like a stick at Nityananda’s feet and requested, “You will show real mercy on this unworthy wretch if You Yourself take me on parikrama.”
 Hearing this, Nityananda Raya simply said, “So be it”.
 Lord Nityananda then took Jiva Gosvami around Sri Navadvipa Dham.

 In 18th century, Srila Bhaktivinoda Thakur, after having received an order by Lord Chaitanya in a dream, did an extensive research using old maps, manuscripts, government records and scriptures in order to relocate holy places where Lord Chaitanya enacted wonderful pastimes.
 In 1887 the original birth place of Lord Chaitanya in Sri Mayapur, known as Yoga pith, was discovered.
 Srila Bhaktivinod Thakur instructed his son and spiritual successor, Srila Bhaktisiddhanta Sarasvati Thakura, to develop Sri Navadvipa Dhama parikrama, for by its performance, he said, all people of the world can be liberated.